lightbits/lightbits.github.io/euler2/euler2.markdown

 So what does our solution actually involve in terms of stuff that the CPU has to do?

-First, we see that we evaluate the error function E twelve times (two for each parameter and six parameters).
-In our toy example this is not an issue because it was just a loop over like five points.
+First, we see that each optimization step evaluates the error function E twelve times (two for each parameter and six parameters).
+In our toy example this is not an issue because it was a trivial loop over five-or-so 2D-3D correspondences.

 But let's look at a real algorithm, Direct Sparse Odometry.
 This algorithm is designed to track camera motion.
 At its core, what it does is not too different from our book example, but instead of a book, they have a 3D model of the world (a depth map that they estimate simultaneously).
-They find how the camera moves between frames similar to how we find how the book was positioned: by aligning the model to the photo.
+They use it to find how the camera moves between frames similar to how we find how the book was positioned: by aligning the model to the photo.

 ![](dso.jpg)